Waziup/waziup.io-old/content/tutorials/usecases/weather/_index.md

 </p>

 #### 18) Assembly Weather Meters sensors
 The Weather Meters come with material components, to allow their assembly in an auxiliary structure.
-To mount it is recommended to perform the suggested steps in the Sparkfun's [guide](https://learn.sparkfun.com/tutorials/weather-meter-hookup-guide).
+To mount it is recommended to perform the suggested steps in the Sparkfun's <a href="https://learn.sparkfun.com/tutorials/weather-meter-hookup-guide" target="_blank">guide</a>.

 #### 19) Solar Panel outside the box
 Place the Solar Panel outside the box in a place where it is possible to guarantee the conditions of implementation.
-To realize and ensure a correct Solar Panel implementation it is recommended to consult the "Solar Panel Deployment" document that is available in folder “documents” in the Waziup Weather Station [Github](https://github.com/Waziup/WAZIUP-WeatherStation).
+To realize and ensure a correct Solar Panel implementation it is recommended to consult the "Solar Panel Deployment" document that is available in folder “documents” in the Waziup Weather Station <a href="https://github.com/Waziup/WAZIUP-WeatherStation" target="_blank">Github</a>.

 <p align="center">
   <img src="images/solar_panel_outside_box.png"/>